How To Gain Admission To Carnegie Mellon University

 - Chat up with the experts

 Once you’re nearing your application’s completion, have a chat with the experts and let them what they think.
-You'll not only gain insight on what can be added, removed or changed, but you can also see what they can suggest for you and give you the elements for further improvement.
+You'll not only gain insight on what can be added, removed, or changed, but you can also see what they can suggest for you and give you the elements for further improvement.

-- Be sure to submit the additional requirements that the specific section wants from you
+- Be sure to submit the additional requirements that the specific section wants from you.

 As you’ve learned earlier, Carnegie Mellon’s courses are spread through different colleges, and a lot of them have some specific requirements you need to submit with the essentials.
 It'll be a big boost because it'll not only show Carnegie Mellon who you are, but they'll see that you're a responsible student who will stop at nothing to achieve a goal.

-14. Submit everything, cross your fingers and hope for the best
+14. Submit everything, cross your fingers, and hope for the best

 You waited for quite some time, and the results are finally with you.
 The result?
 Rejection!
 After all that you’ve done, Carnegie Mellon decides you’re not fit for them.
 Does this mean all hope is lost?
-No, not yet because there are still other options to pursue, which are not the usual type.
+No, not yet because there are still other options to pursue, not the usual type.
 It’s no guarantee you'll get in, but you've already tried applying, so trying them out won’t be too much of a hassle.
 Here they are:

 You can try applying for a different college and transferring to Carnegie Mellon later.
-The requirements for transferring are here.
-You'll be happy to know there are enough details on the page to keep you occupied but don't be too excited because the transfer acceptance rate is 7.26% according to Campus Reel.
-It’s much lower than the acceptance rates for regular applicants which means you have to make your application appealing to the point that Carnegie Mellon won't give you the "no" sign for a second time.
+The requirements for sharing are here.
+You'll be happy to know there are enough details on the page to keep you occupied but don't be too excited because the transfer acceptance rate is 7.26%, according to Campus Reel.
+It’s much lower than the acceptance rates for regular applicants, which means you have to make your application appealing to the point that Carnegie Mellon won't give you the "no" sign for a second time.
 For a case like this, you can make use of your time with the other college and build up your character so that when you're ready to apply as a transfer student, you got what you need.

 Alternative Option B: Apply again after finishing a gap year

 Another option is re-applying after finishing a gap year.
 What’s a gap year?
 It’s the year between graduating high school and applying for college where you won’t be doing anything academic.
 It’s a riskier option to take because when Carnegie Mellon sees that you're trying again, they may assume you didn't do much on your time and will reject you still.
-But doing a gap year can be beneficial because as College Vine says here, the pros of doing a gap year can include gaining professional experience, broadening your perspective and making a difference.
+But doing a gap year can be beneficial because, as College Vine says here, the pros of doing a gap year can include gaining professional experience, broadening your perspective, and making a difference.
 You can think of it as another way of growth and achieving the factors that they want to see from you.
 Add to the diversity they so long from a student, and they just consider letting you in when they see your application is bridled with the things they've sought after.